Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Just make sure you have a quarter to use the cart, and bring your own bags or boxes to carry your groceries.

 It can pay to shop around to get the best price, but it can also backfire on you.
+Ask yourself if the trip is worth your time, gas money, and vehicle wear and tear.

 If you’re traveling all over town and shopping at multiple stores to get the best deals, it may not really be worth it in the long run.